seenbuklee/CharMorph_Docs/docs/source/Character editing.rst

 :weights: vertex weights are stored, here as a single numpy file based on rig set.
 :char.blend: the base of the character is stored here, without shapekeys or vertex weights, all material slots should be blank and be configured in the config file.
 :config.yaml: the configuration of the characters such as texture sets, metadata, rig types, etc
-:eyebrows.blend: hair is stored using blender's particle system on a proxy mesh and all must be enabled in the viewport. then they are added in the hair menu at user discretion.
+:eyebrows.blend: hair is stored using blender's particle system on a desired mesh and each of them must be enabled in the viewport. then they are added in the hair menu at user discretion.
 :rigs.blend: metarig data is stored, and a rig is generated based on internal/external blender plugins like rigify/auto-rig pro.
+:faces.npy: Stores the default topology vertuces and allows the altnernate topology feature to work on a given character.

 Morphs
 ------------